 - With a reliably simple and straight-forward method, this recipe produces baked oatmeal with the perfect texture (not too mushy or too dry) every time.

-- This baked oatmeal holds up very well to freezing/thawing/reheating, making it a great option for a make-ahead breakfast.
+- This baked oatmeal holds up very well to freezing/thawing/reheating, making it a great option for meal prep or a make-ahead breakfast.

 Recipe Ingredients

 - Oats: Old-fashioned oats are used here, also known as rolled oats.
 This variety of oats softens just the right amount with the liquid/bake time here for comfortable chewing.
-Quick/instant oats are more processed and may become too wet and broken down in this recipe so they are not recommended.
+Quick or instant oats are more processed and may become too wet and soggy in this recipe so they are not recommended.

 - Bananas: Use overripe bananas here for their sweetness.
 The more brown spotting, the better.
 Three smaller bananas will do it, with ounce measurements in the recipe card below so you can sub in larger ones without issue.

 - Milk: Any milk is fine to use here.
-I usually use 2%, but I've used oat milk without issue.
+I usually use 1-2%, but I've used oat milk just fine.
 Using non-dairy milk will ensure this recipe is dairy-free.

 Step-by-Step Instructions

-- Preheat the oven to 350°F/177°C. Line an 8" x 8" pan with parchment paper and set aside for now.
+- Prep - Preheat the oven to 350°F. Spray a 9-inch square pan with cooking spray or line with parchment paper and set aside for now.
 Add the bananas to a mixing bowl.

-- Whisk it well until smooth and combined.
+- Whisk - Whisk everything well until smooth and combined.

-- Pour the wet ingredient mixture into the bowl of oats and stir well to moisten the oats evenly.
-Stir in any fresh/dried fruit, nuts, etc. if using.
+- Stir Together - Pour the wet ingredient mixture into the bowl of oats and stir well to moisten the oats evenly.
+Stir in any chocolate chips, fresh/dried fruit, nuts, etc.

-- Bake the oatmeal for 45 minutes, or until the edges have turned golden brown and the center of the baked oatmeal has set.
+- Bake - Bake the oatmeal for 35-45 minutes, or until the edges have turned golden brown and the center of the baked oatmeal has set.
 Let it cool in its pan before slicing, serving, and storing.

-- When lining the pan with parchment paper, leave enough of an overhang along two opposite sides of the pan so you can easily lift it up once baked to transfer to a cutting board to slice.
+- Easy clean-up: When lining the pan with parchment paper, leave enough of an overhang along two opposite sides of the pan so you can easily lift the slab of baked oatmeal up to transfer it to a cutting board to slice.

-- Let this baked oatmeal cool completely before slicing in squares.
+- Cool before slicing...
+Let this baked peanut butter oatmeal cool completely before slicing in squares.
 This helps the pieces hold their shape more easily and not crumb everywhere.

-- Similarly, let it cool completely before storing.
-This prevents the residual warmth from causing condensation to form in the storage bag/container, which can lead to the oatmeal bars becoming soft.
+- ...and storing.
+Make sure it has cooled completely before storing.
+This prevents the residual warmth from causing condensation to form in the storage bag/container, which can lead to the oatmeal bars becoming soft or otherwise unpleasant.

-Yes, it freezes very well!
+Yes, they freeze very well.
 Once cooled, cut the bars, wrap them in foil, then place them in an air-tight sealable plastic bag or container so that they don't start to taste stale if they're in the freezer for some time.
-Reheat in the microwave until slightly warm for a homemade breakfast treat made much quicker.
-(I don't usually even thaw them).
+They'll be fine for at least 3 months at the proper conditions.
+Reheat them the microwave until slightly warm for a homemade breakfast treat made much quicker (no refrigerator thawing necessary).

 If you’ve enjoyed this recipe, I’d love for you to leave a star rating in the recipe card and/or a comment review below!